Shabnam5394/Mad_prac1_21012021005/README.md

 11.Write about Operator Overloading.
 Perform Matrix Addition, Subtraction & Multiplication using Class Matrix & operator overloading.
 Overload toString() function in Matrix class.

+Ex-1
+Swap Value of two variables without using third variable and with using third variable.

+Ex-2
+Create two class named as Product and Laptop.
+Inherit with this information: Product class should be parent and child class should be Laptop class.
+Add Product Name, Quantity, Amount per Quantity in Product class.
+In Laptop class add CPU name, RAM size, HDD Size, etc. of Laptop configuration.
+Create primary and secondary Constructor of both class.
+If Primary constructor is there then can we create secondary constructor in inheritance?
+If we can create secondary and primary constructor both in child class then what is restriction if parent have more than two different secondary constructor?
+Create List of 5 laptops in ArrayList and display all objects information.

+Ex-3
+Create two class named as Person and Student.
+Inherit with this information: Person class should be parent and child class should be Student class.
+Add first name, last name, age in Person class.
+In Laptop class add enrollment no, branch, class, lab batch, etc. Create primary and secondary Constructor of both class.
+Create List of 5 students in ArrayList and display all objects information.